“Good leadership isn’t about advancing yourself. It’s about advancing your team.”– John Maxwell 1

 Coaching leaders help the team members to develop their long-term skills and help them to realize contributions to the overall team goal.
 The focus for Coaching Leaders is to give a support system to the team members that need it.
-This style focuses solely on long term and sacrifices short term performance to allow space for experimentation.
+This style focuses solely on the long-term and sacrifices short-term performance to allow space for experimentation.
 This leadership style hinges on being empathetic, encouraging, and patient.
-Moreover, the leader needs to have in-depth conversations with the employees that may not be related to their current work and rather be connected to what they need to do in future.
+Moreover, the leader needs to have in-depth conversations with the employees that may not be related to their current work and rather be connected to what they need to do in the future.

 When to use and when not to use

-Also, for this style to work, the leader must be seen competent and as an expert in what she is preaching.
+Also, for this style to work, the leader must be seen as competent and as an expert in what she is preaching.
 Also, in situations when quick turnarounds are required or there is a crisis, this style will fail.
 This style could often be confused by leaders who are high in Pace Setting.
-They may often think that they are coaching while they may be micro managing in reality.
-There focus remains on short-term results which is contradictory to the Coaching Style mantra.
+They may often think that they are coaching while they may be micro-managing in reality.
+Their focus remains on short-term results which is contradictory to the Coaching Style mantra.

 Coaching leaders boost employee morale

-Coaching style enables the leaders to create a rapport and trust by focusing on personal conversations.
+The coaching leadership style enables the leaders to create rapport and trust by focusing on personal conversations.
 Since the leader is more focused on personal development rather than accomplishing tasks, she is able to create an outstanding emotional response and positive results.
 Although the focus is not on results, it comes as an indirect outcome automatically.

-When used correctly, Coaching style generates positive emotions such as sense of achievement, feeling of being cared for, motivation, and mentored.
+When used correctly, the Coaching style generates positive emotions such as a sense of achievement, feeling of being cared for, motivation, and mentored.
 This predominantly gives a sense that the leader is invested in the individual’s growth and development.
-All these conversations hinge on strong two-way candid communication, hence boosts overall communication patterns in the organization be it hearing what employee has to say or passing down right information to the individual at the right time.
+All these conversations hinge on strong two-way candid communication, hence boosts overall communication patterns in the organization be it hearing what an employee has to say or passing downright information to the individual at the right time.
 The end outcome is higher performance and ownership from the individual.
-The positive emotions lead to a higher employee productivity.
+Positive emotions lead to higher employee productivity.

 Go ahead, build it

-Coaching style is powerful.
-It can evoke lot of positive emotions that boosts productivity, performance and ownership .
+The coaching leadership style is powerful.
+It can evoke a lot of positive emotions that boost productivity, performance, and ownership.
 In the end, a leader herself grows when someone can take her role in the organization and she can take a bigger role.
-Develop your coaching style by identifying people who need and help them link their daily work with their personal development and long-term career objectives.
-To be successful, develop personal interest in your team’s growth and help them achieve it.
-Keep the focus on long term objectives and bring your credibility in picture.
+Develop your coaching style by identifying people who need it and help them link their daily work with their personal development and long-term career objectives.
+To be successful, develop a personal interest in your team’s growth and help them achieve it.
+Keep the focus on long-term objectives and bring your credibility into the picture.
 Create opportunities that will challenge them but also help them build for the long term.